Phone: 0800 288 882

 5. Submit proof of CPR and first aid training within the last 24 months.

-Prior to the first day, all independent online learning along with the assignments which are part of the online learning must be completed.
-The assignments along with proof of completion must be supplied at the first session as pre-requisite to attending the orientation session of the IDC!
+Prior to the first day, all independent online learning, along with the assignments that are part of the online learning, must be completed.
+The assignments, along with proof of completion, must be supplied at the first session as a prerequisite to attending the orientation session of the IDC!

-All PADI Divemasters and Instructors both certified and in training are require to represent themselves professionally at all times, while at Dive!
+All PADI Divemasters and Instructors, both certified and in training, are required to represent themselves professionally at all times while at Dive!
 Tutukaka.
 Part of being professional is being fully equipped with the correct scuba and safety gear at all times.

-Below is a list of equipment you must have with you at all time when using Scuba at our facility.
+Below is a list of equipment you must have with you at all times when using Scuba at our facility.

 Software